pvcraven/networking-down-under-book/source/chapter_07/chapter_07.rst

 ===================================
 The real purpose of a network is to send and receive data.
 How do you send data at Layer 3 so that it can pass across the internet?
-In this section, you’ll learn to send and receive TCP/IP *datagrams*—a basic type of Layer 3 packet for transferring data on a network.
-While most packets include additional information for Layer 4 functionality you’ll cover in Chapters 8 and 9, the datagram is simpler and a easier to get started with.
+In this section, you'll learn to send and receive TCP/IP *datagrams*—a basic type of Layer 3 packet for transferring data on a network.
+While most packets include additional information for Layer 4 functionality you'll cover in Chapters 8 and 9, the datagram is simpler and a easier to get started with.
 However, unlike a Layer 2 data frame from Chapters 4 and 5, a datagram lets a person send data across the full internet, rather